Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 Politicians are wise to heed what people want, but they also have an obligation to weigh for themselves what the country needs.

-That's that's true, by the way.
+That's true, by the way.

 In today's Washington, the wants of people count far more heavily than the nation's needs.